 Best Gaming Headsets Under $100 Buyer’s Guide

 This buyer’s guide goes over all of the most important features that a good gaming headset should have.
-It’s comprehensive, and it’s written in a way that is easy to understand.
-If you’re not a tech geek, you should still be able to understand all of the terminology that we use, and won’t have any difficulties trying to figure out if what you need from a headset.
+It’s comprehensive and written in a way that is easy to understand.
+If you’re not a tech geek, you should still be able to understand all of the terminology that we use, so you shouldn’t have any difficulties trying to figure out what you need from a headset.

-Related Post: See our post on gaming earbuds for alternative to headsets.
+Related Post: See our post on gaming earbuds for alternatives to headsets.

 The quality of a headset’s build is extremely important.
 Even cheap headsets usually cost around $80, and that’s quite a bit of money to spend on something that will just break in a month.

 You should make sure to look out for: